seanreed1111/sql-recipes/recipes.md

 GROUP BY travel_date;
 ```

-## However, this SUMmary will grow lengthier as you add more rows to the table.
-At some point, the number of distinct dates likely will become so large that the SUMmary fails to be useful, and you’d probably decide to change the category size FROM daily to weekly or monthly.
+## However, this summary will grow lengthier as you add more rows to the table.
+At some point, the number of distinct dates likely will become so large that the summary fails to be useful, and you’d probably decide to change the category size FROM daily to weekly or monthly.
-## When a temporal column contains so many distinct values that it fails to categorize well, it’s typical for a SUMmary to group rows using expressions that map the relevant parts of the date or time values onto a smaller set of categories.
+## When a temporal column contains so many distinct values that it fails to categorize well, it’s typical for a summary to group rows using expressions that map the relevant parts of the date or time values onto a smaller set of categories.
-## For example, to produce a time-of-day SUMmary for rows in the mail table, do this:
+## For example, to produce a time-of-day summary for rows in the mail table, do this:
 ```sql
 SELECT HOUR(t) AS hour,
 COUNT(*) AS 'number of messages',